thedataquarry/zola-blog/content/posts/intro-to-rayon/index.md

 ## Conclusions

 In my view as a developer, Rayon's design offers a **perfect** level of abstraction for data parallelism.
-There's barely any boilerplate, and the Rust implementation of the code is 4x faster than the Python one.
-The Rust implementation has around 10% fewer lines of code than the Python one, while also being more readable and expressive.
+There's barely any boilerplate, the Rust implementation is multiple times faster than Python and has around 10% fewer lines of code, while also being more readable and expressive.
-Although Rust was expected to be faster all along, it normally has a reputation for being more complex and verbose than Python.
+Although Rust was expected to be faster than Python all along, it normally has a reputation for being more complex and verbose than Python.
 When parallelism is involved, however, the opposite is true, thanks to Rayon.